More Information

 PolyPavement is classified as a rigid pavement.
 It has more flexibility than concrete but not enough to be regarded as flexible pavement like asphalt.
 Though PolyPavement is classified as rigid, PolyPavement is not affected by heat expansion and contraction like concrete and PolyPavement does not need any expansion joints.
 The polymers that comprise PolyPavement Soil Solidifier are very flexible in the dry/cured state.
 The polymers coat each soil particle and bind them with a flexible material that acts like an expansion joint between each and every soil particle.
 This allows sufficient room for the soil particles to expand and contract without affecting the pavement structurally.

-BASE AND SUBGRADE REQUIREMENTS
+WHAT ABOUT BASE AND SUBGRADE REQUIREMENTS?

-The Base and Subgrade Provide the Foundation: PolyPavement is a natural soil surfacing material.
+PolyPavement is a natural soil surfacing material.
 Asphalt and concrete are also surfacing materials.
 In order for a surfacing material to support a vehicle, the surfacing material must have a supportive foundation.
-The foundation of a pavement surface is referred to as the "subgrade".
-The subgrade is at the bottom of the roadway section and the material that is placed between the subgrade and the pavement surface is called the "base".
+The foundation of a pavement surface is referred to as the “subgrade”.
+The subgrade is at the bottom of the roadway section and the material that is placed between the subgrade and the pavement surface is called the “base”.
 The base and the subgrade work together to provide support for the pavement and to mitigate problems caused by various weather/climate conditions.

-The existing soil compacted to plus 90 percent is normally specified for the subgrade material for low-traffic roadways.
+The existing soil compacted to +90% is normally specified for the subgrade material for low-traffic roadways.
 Compacted soil will support any weight of rubber tire vehicle as long as the soil remains dry.
 The base material that is normally specified for low-traffic roadways is crushed quarry rock.
 The crushed quarry rock provides a buffer between the subgrade soil and the pavement that helps prevent damage to the pavement surface.
-However, in dry climates with "good soils", the sub-grade soil is often used as the base material without crushed quarry rock.
+However, in dry climates with “good soils”, the sub-grade soil is often used as the base material without crushed quarry rock.

 With asphalt and concrete, water often enters the base and/or the subgrade from above by seeping through cracks in the pavement surface.
 Water also enters the sub-grade laterally (from the sides) and from beneath as a result of poor drainage or a high water table.

-When water weakens the subgrade, the weight of the traffic that passes over the weak spot causes the pavement to "pump".
+When water finds its way to the sub-grade, it weakens the sub-grade soil immediately upon contact.
+If a crushed rock base is present, the water will not weaken the crushed rock.
+When water weakens the subgrade, the weight of the traffic that passes over the weak spot causes the pavement to “pump”.
 Pumping is an up and down action that is caused to happen repeatedly directly over the weak spot as vehicles pass.
 Soon afterwards, the pavement breaks and crumbles and a pothole forms.

-PolyPavement Base and Subgrade Requirements: Of course PolyPavement requires a supportive foundation.
+Of course PolyPavement requires a supportive foundation.
 And like asphalt and concrete, the existing soil compacted to plus 90 percent provides an excellent subgrade for PolyPavement.
 But most often, a PolyPavement surface does not need a crushed rock base.
 Instead, the subgrade soil can be used as the base material for PolyPavement most of the time.
 PolyPavement is practically impermeable to water and it is extremely resistant to cracking.
 It does not form any structural cracks due to expansion and contraction or due to normal wearing or weathering.
 As a factual point, PolyPavement does not crack unless it is loaded excessively over a weak sub-grade or structurally stressed by physical forces strong enough to crack it.
 Because PolyPavement does not develop structural cracks, there is a very low probability of water seeping through a PolyPavement surface and weakening the subgrade.
 Therefore, a PolyPavement road design does not require a crushed rock base to protect the subgrade from water that might enter through the surface.

 However, in wet areas where the water table is high and the natural drainage is poor, water management design precautions are recommended and/or required.
 Proper drainage should be utilized to manage rainwater away from the sub-grade.
 If the water table is high, the roadbed or the sub-grade should be built up above the water table.
 Crushed rock is recommended for building up the roadbed and providing a base in areas that a high water table.